The symplectic geometry of closed equilateral random walks in 3-space: Toric symplectic manifolds and action-angle coordinates. Toric symplectic manifolds and action-angle coordinates

 \end{theorem}

 All this seems forbiddingly abstract, so we give a specific example which will prove important below.
 The 2-sphere is a symplectic manifold where the symplectic form $\omega$ is the ordinary area form, and the symplectic volume and the Riemannian volume are the same.
-Any area-preserving map of the sphere to itself is a symplectomorphism, but we are interested in the action of the circle (or $1$-torus) on the sphere given by rotation around the $z$-axis.
-This action is by area-preserving maps, and hence by symplectomorphisms, and in fact it is Hamiltonian.
-We can see that the action preserves the fibers of the moment map, which are just horizontal circles on the sphere.
+Any area-preserving map of the sphere to itself is a symplectomorphism, but we are interested in the action of the circle on the sphere given by rotation around the $z$-axis.
+This action is by area-preserving maps, and hence by symplectomorphisms, and in fact it is Hamiltonian: the $j$ map pairs the velocity field with the differential of the function $\mu (x,y,z) = z$, which is the moment map.

+We can see that the action preserves the fibers of $\mu$, which are just horizontal circles on the sphere.
 Since the dimension of the torus (1) is half the dimension of the sphere (2), the sphere is then a toric symplectic manifold.
-The image of the moment map is the closed interval ${[-1,1] \subset \R}$, which is certainly a convex polytope.
-And as the Duistermaat-Heckman theorem claims, \emph{the pushforward of Lebesgue measure on the sphere to this interval is a constant multiple of the Lebesgue measure on the line}.
-This, of course, is just Archimedes' Theorem, restated in a very sophisticated form.
+The fixed points of~the torus action are the north and south poles.
+The images of these points under the moment map are the values $+1$ and $-1$, so we expect the moment polytope to be the convex hull of these points: the interval $[-1,1]$.
+This is indeed the image of $\mu(x,y,z) = z$.
+And, as the Duistermaat--Heckman theorem claims, \emph{the pushforward of Lebesgue measure on the sphere to this interval is a constant multiple of the Lebesgue measure on the line}.
+This, of course, is exactly Archimedes' theorem, but restated in a very sophisticated form.